JMJAJ/dot-jxint/README.md

 - **Encryption:** Encrypt files using a passphrase and hardware ID.
 - **Decryption:** Decrypt previously encrypted files using the encryption key.
-- **Compression:** Supports multiple compression methods including Brotli, zlib, gzip, lzma, bz2, lz4, and snappy.
+- **Compression:** Compression test version supports multiple compression methods including Brotli, zlib, gzip, lzma, bz2, lz4, and snappy.
 - **Debugger Check:** Detects if a debugger is present and exits if detected.
 (Dont mind this lmao, I just saw it somewhere so I copypaste)

 ## Requirements